CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

     - labels
     - taints

-    **Note**: As long as the `PowerShell` session doesn't get closed.
-This object will always exist to reference.
+    **Note**: As long as the `PowerShell` session doesn't get closed, this object will always exist to reference.

 1. In `PowerShell`, run the following commands: